The Difference Between Operating Costs and Condo Reserve Fund Expenditures

 “Useful life” refers to the lifespan of a mechanical system, building component or piece of equipment.
 How long is the item expected to fulfill its original purpose?
 Each part of the buildings and landscape, such as security, electrical or mechanical system, and the property as a whole, has its own useful life.
 The lifespan of each component will be reached at different times.
 Useful life will be affected by many things, such as usage history, environmental factors, technical upgrades, updated safety standards and regulations, to name a few.
 Sometimes useful life can be extended by updating the design of a component or using better materials than were initially included.

 Evaluate each expenditure individually.

 Determining whether an expense is a maintenance or reserve expenditure or improvement is an important decision to make whenever repair, maintenance or renovations are planned.
 To make the right decision, consider the scope of work, whether it is an operational project or one scheduled in the reserve fund plan and proceed accordingly.

 Inadequate reserves are one of the quickest ways to go over budget.
+Should a reserve fund not have enough money in it to cover the repair or replacement of the corporation’s property, the board may need to increase condo fees or impose special levies.
+This could lead to financial stress to the unit owners and create tension in the community.
 Get the full list of budget busters with Five Things That Break Your Budget.